 Wearing jeans which were torn at 17 places, in a corporate kind of environment seemed out of place and also did not go well with my image of Sonu Nigam the singer.
 The hairstyle, covering his whole face, gave an impression of ‘a desperate attempt to look cool’.
-May be I am an old fashioned, but I would have preferred a more decent look.
-Another thing that he could have done without were the 6 side dancers who came in between some of the songs wearing some absurd clothes, doing the same movements in all kinds of songs.
-Another observation that I had, which I also had at a Alka Yagnik and Kumar Sanu show couple of years again in my office was that the artist have to know a bit of their audience.
+Maybe I am an old-fashioned, but I would have preferred a more decent look.
+Another thing that he could have done without was the 6 side dancers who came in between some of the songs wearing some absurd clothes.
+Doing the same movements in all kinds of songs.
+Another observation that I had, which I also had at an Alka Yagnik and Kumar Sanu show a couple of years again in my office was that the artist has to know a bit of their audience.

-I had a small chat with the driver of the jeep and he said they do about 200 rides over a weekend and have a track record of no accidents.
-Both these organizations do not do any explicit publicity and are probably banking on ‘word of mouth’ publicity and a bit if internet marketing.
+I had a small chat with the driver of the jeep.
+He said they do about 200 rides over a weekend and have a track record of no accidents.
+Both these organizations do not do any explicit publicity.
+And are probably banking on ‘word of mouth’ publicity and a bit of internet marketing.
 A small thought that came up in my mind is that these guys are doing brisk business, give no receipts for the money they take and are probably not advertising as they may be required to adhere to certain health and safety regulations.
 I am not sure if they had a first aid kit, but no other medical aid was close by in case of a mishap happening.

 Strand book festival is more or less a ritual for me every time it happens in Bangalore.
 After the parasailing, in my dirty jeans only, I went to the Chinnaswamy stadium where the book festival is happening this time.
-Spent a couple of hours picking up some books and met a few friends with whom the rest of the evening had to be charted out.
+Spent a couple of hours picking up some books.
+Met a few friends with whom the rest of the evening had to be charted out.
 The highlight of yesterday’s visit was meeting Vidya Veerkar, the owner of Strand and sharing with her some of my views on ‘Book Reading’ events in Bangalore.

 After Strand four of us went to Rangashankara to watch ‘Bikhare Bimb’, a play by Girish Karnad, featuring Arundhati Nag.
-This is the first time I watched Arundhati perform, though I always admired her for giving Bangalore a counterpart of Prithvi in Mumbai and NSD in Delhi.
-As expected the play was good and I was amazed by Arundhati’s performance.
-It was a single person play and she kept the audience engrossed for two hours, yes, single handedly.
+This is the first time I watched Arundhati perform.
+Though I always admired her for giving Bangalore a counterpart of Prithvi in Mumbai and NSD in Delhi.
+As expected the play was good.
+I was amazed by Arundhati’s performance.
+It was a single person play and she kept the audience engrossed for two hours, yes, single-handedly.
 Her experience in acting showed when she beautifully handled a forgotten dialogue and gave it a hilarious twist.
-My perception of her was a Kannadiga actor, but her Hindi pronunciation was flawless and it was nice to hear the ‘Shudhha’ Hindi after a long time.
+My perception of her was a Kannadiga actor.
+But her Hindi pronunciation was flawless.
+It was nice to hear the ‘Shuddh’ Hindi after a long time.